-In the 2013 fiscal year, SCRAP diverted over 140 tons of usable material from the waste stream—an increase of 22,000 pounds over the previous year.
-SCRAP now has four satellite locations across the country as part of its SCRAP USA program, including in Denton, TX; Arcata, CA; Washington, DC; and Traverse City, MI.
+In the 2013 fiscal year, SCRAP PDX diverted over 140 tons of usable material from the waste stream—an increase of 22,000 pounds over the previous year.
+SCRAP PDX now has five satellite locations across the country as part of its SCRAP USA network, including in Denton, TX; Arcata, CA; Washington, DC; Traverse City, MI; and New Orleans, LA.

 SCRAP store and our old pickup van, Truckie, on N. Williams.